 5. Hair, Eyes, and Lip Colors

-Hair is never one color there are several colors in human hair.
-The complexion of the individual and the color of the eyebrows and eyelashes help determine hair coloring.
+Hair is never one color; there are several colors in human hair.
+The individual's complexion and the color of the eyebrows and eyelashes help determine hair coloring.
 The overall colorizing of the hair and skin will determine the colors of the wardrobe.

 An easy method to determine hair and wardrobe color is to refer to spring, summer, autumn, and winter colors.
-There is much information on seasons of the year fashion color coordination.
-Take a look at hair colorizing kits and see the many combinations of hues to select from.
+There is much information on seasons of the year and fashion color coordination.
+Look at hair colorizing kits and see the many combinations of hues to select from.

-Just as the skin has a variety of pigment, hair coloring is achieved in the same manner.
+Just as the skin has a variety of pigments, hair coloring is achieved in the same manner.

 - Add a base of blue or green followed by dark brown or black.
 This produces cool tones to the hair strands.